Hide WP-includes, WP-content/uploads from Your WordPress Site

 - Replace the green texts with the name and IP address of the devices (computers, laptops, smartphones) of yours.
 The Number of users can be increased by repeating the same code i.e. #whitelist username address

 Above listed WordPress hacks are some of the many htaccess hacks to strengthen your WordPress site.
+Also, Here’s a video for steps you need to follow additionally to super secure your WordPress site.

 For the comprehensive security of WordPress sites, it is advised to use Astra for WordPress Security Astra seamlessly integrates with WordPress websites and simplifies regular security checks via a simple dashboard feature.